-I’m unable to physically change my bedsheets without assistance, but don’t qualify for any social care, nor can I justify the costs paying for regular domestic help.
+I’m physically unable to clean my flat myself, but don’t qualify for any social care, nor can I justify the costs of paying for regular domestic help.

-I can only walk for a few minutes at a time, and standing leaves me really unwell, but even after four attempts, wasn’t assessed as *ill-enough* to require a Blue Badge (you can read more about that one here).
-I recently found out that I may lose my disabled bus pass in the new year too.
+I can walk and stand for only a few minutes at a time, but even after four attempts, still wasn’t assessed as *ill-enough* to require a Blue Badge (you can read more about that one here).
+I recently found out that I may lose my disabled person’s bus pass in the coming months too.

 I need a transit wheelchair pushed by somebody else to go food shopping, but didn’t come close to meeting the criteria for a power-chair which I could use independently.
 I had to use a huge chunk of my savings to buy my own.

 The thing is though, it’s hard.
 Harder than I’d usually care to admit.
-A lot of the time, it does feel like I’m dealing with things all on my own.
-And that’s something I almost feel as though I’m not ‘allowed’ to admit, especially given the wonderful opportunities that have come my way over the last couple of years.
+A lot of the time it feels like I’m dealing with things all on my own.
+And that’s something I almost feel as though I’m not ‘allowed’ to admit, especially given the wonderful opportunities that have come my way over the last few years.
 To an extent, I can understand how somebody might look at my social media and think that I’ve got it all sussed out.
-And that makes me feel as though I’m at less liberty to admit that I’m struggling and feeling low, even to those closest to me.
+And that can make me feel as though I’m at less liberty to admit that I’m struggling and feeling low, even to those closest to me.

 But then there’s the flip-side.
-I know that there’s an NHS crisis right now, and I fully, genuinely support the fact that the increasingly stretched budget for care has to be prioritised and allocated to those who need it most.
-Heck, even those who need it the most don’t even get close to receiving everything they need.
+I know that there’s an ongoing NHS crisis, and I fully, genuinely support the fact that the increasingly stretched budget for care has to be prioritised and allocated to those who need it most.
+Heck, even those who need it the most often don’t get what they need.
 If I were to suddenly qualify for social care, for example, I think ultimately I’d feel guilty about it: I’d constantly be wondering if I was taking it away from somebody who needed it more.

 So, my question is this: is there a solution?
 Realistically, what could we do for the in-betweeners?
 Is there anything we can do?

 At this point, I’m not sure.
-For me personally, I think recognition would be a big thing: but then again, by no means do I want to play the victim when I know that others would feel blessed to have the quality of life I have now.
+Perhaps recognition would be a big thing?
+Then again, by no means do I want to play the victim when I know that countless others would be desperate to have what I do have.
 Sympathy makes me feel incredibly uncomfortable, and that’s not why I wanted to write this post.
-It’s important that I make clear that quality of life is so much better than it was a few years ago, and I’m not just saying that because I think I should.
+It’s important I make clear that my quality of life is so much better than it was a few years ago, and I’m not just saying that because I think I should.
 My bad days now are somebody else’s good days, and I always strive to remember that.

-I do, however, want people to know that this way of life… well, it isn’t a walk in the park, and it isn’t always what it seems, especially on social media.
+I do, however, want people to know that this way of life… well, it isn’t a walk in the park.
+It isn’t always what it seems, especially on social media.
 And if things are this tough for me, in spite of my privilege, what must it be like for the others out there?

 This piece isn’t my usual chipper kind of content, poking fun at myself and making light of my situation.
-Instead, for Invisible Disabilities Week, it seemed only right to highlight some of the challenges that go unseen and unspoken about.
+Instead, it finally felt like the right time to highlight some of the challenges that often go unseen and unspoken about.
 And if this allows anybody else to open up about their own difficulties and how they really feel about them, it’ll have been worth me putting myself out there.